stat6250-s17/course-questions-wiki/week-02/README.md

 ![8 byte](https://github.com/aalshehry-stat6250/course-questions-wiki/blob/Week-2/week-02/8byte.JPG?raw=true)
 - Question (lzhao4−stat6250): No matter a numeric variable contains how many digits it has a default length of 8?
 - Answer (lzhao4−stat6250): Numeric variable balance always has a default length of 8 unless you set a specific length.
+- Question (yyan11−stat6250): How many bytes in a numeric variable?
+- Answer (yyan11−stat6250): All numeric variables have a default length of 8.